maroon-scorch/Algebraic-Connectivity/README.md

 # Algebraic-Connectivity

 This is an implementation of the Spectral Clustering algorithm in Python using the concept of Algebraic Connectivity.
-For an introduction to these two topics, please check out our presentation [here](presentation/presentation.pdf).<br />
+For an introduction to these two topics, please check out our presentation [here](presentation/presentation.pdf) and our summary [here](summary/summary.pdf). <br />

 The algorithm works as follows:
 ![alt text](algorithm.png)